 The pioneer in the arena of fractional jet cards was Marquis Jet Card which partnered with Netjets in 2001 to provide access to the large Netjets fractional fleet.
-Other companies soon followed suit with competing offers.
-These include the Bombardier Flexjet Card which has an added feature of converting unused hours into a fractional jet share purchase.
-Flight Options JetPass provides access to four different aircraft types, from light to heavy jets.
+NetJets acquired Marquis in 2010 and has dropped the Marquis name from its branding and just refers to the NetJets Card Program.
+After the Marquis launch, other companies soon followed suit with competing offers.
+These include the Flexjet Card which has an added feature of converting unused hours into a fractional jet share purchase.

 Prices & Services